-To ensure that students are able to succeed in their chosen subjects, amendments must be completed by the dates set by the Senior School.
-These will be communicated via Compass and MS Teams.
+To ensure that students are able to succeed in their chosen subjects, amendments must be completed by the dates set by the Year 11 and 12 Sub School.
+These will be communicated via Compass.

 Please note: Subject changes are not permitted between Units 3 & 4.
-The VCAA requires both
+The VCAA requires both Units 3 & 4 to be completed in the same year for a Study Score to be calculated.

-VCE, VM & VPC Code of Conduct
+VCE, VCE-VM & VPC Code of Conduct